 A number of years ago, I read somewhere that some US fast food restaurants use pictures on the tills, to make it easier for non-English speakers to work there.
 After all, it must be much easier for someone from Colombia, or Greece, or Afghanistan, or Kosovo, or South Korea, to simply key in:

 than to go to the trouble of learning the language.

 I’ve noticed a similar thing happening on the streets of the UK over the past decade or so.
 Large companies have always employed some sort of easily recognisable branding, of course.
 Now, though, the textual content of the branding is being gradually reduced and the visual aspect is beginning to predominate.
-Take one company as an example.
-When I first encountered it, in London back in 1984-5, one well-known US fast food franchise used the following logo:
+Take one example.
+When I first encountered it, in London back in 1984-5, a well-known US fast food franchise used the following logo: